drone-plugins/drone-docker/DOCS.md

 ```

 Note that in the above example we quote the version numbers.
 If the yaml parser interprets the value as a number it will cause a parsing error.

-You may want to cache Docker image layers between builds to speed up the build process:
+## Layer Caching

+The Drone build environment is, by default, ephemeral meaning that you layers are not saved between builds.
+The below example combines Drone's caching feature and Docker's `save` and `load` capabilities to cache and restore image layers between builds:

 ```
 publish: